 At Lookers we have come up with some creative ideas designed to maximise the fun - and minimise the stress!

-- Pack for Success.
-Ask your children to each pack a small bag with favourite books – including colouring in books, pens and a small toy.
+Pack for success.
+Ask your children to each pack a small bag with favourite books including colouring in books, pens and a small toy.
 When you see boredom start to kick in tell them to swap one for the other.
-Introducing a small difference will head off any temper tantrums.
+Introducing a small difference will help stave off any temper tantrums.

-- Full Tummies = Happy Hearts.
+Full tummies = happy hearts.
 No-one enjoys being hungry and this is especially true of children!
-Keeping a cooler in the front seat packed with snacks offers another distraction - and keeps the children occupied.
-No judgement here on what to include – a mix of healthy snacks, drinks and treats for good behaviour is always one way to go.
+Keeping a cooler in the front seat packed with snacks offers another distraction and keeps the children occupied.
+A mix of healthy snacks, drinks and treats for good behaviour is always a good way to go.

-- Lose Yourself in (an audio) Book.
+Lose Yourself in (an audio) book.
 A good read is a pleasure at any time and even more so on long trips.
-Pop on a favourite book on disc and let the kids’ imaginations take them to icy Arendelle, magical Hogwarts, or even hang out with Charlie at the Chocolate Factory.
-And of course you could join them there too.
+Listen to a favourite book on audio and let the kids’ imaginations take them to icy Arendelle, magical Hogwarts, or even hang out with Charlie at the Chocolate Factory.
+Of course you could join them there too!

-- Yellow Car.
+Yellow car.
 This game has been played in cars, if not for generations, then for many years at least.
 The concept is simple.
 Find as many yellow cars on the road as you can.
 Trucks, vans and those yellowy-gold cars are excluded.
 For extra bonus points try finding a pink car!
-Rules explained here.